-A jumbo loan can be the difference between buying the house you want and spending months chasing a payment that never pencils out.
-In California, that comes up fast because home prices in many counties move past conforming loan limits pretty quickly.
+A jumbo loan is simply a mortgage that goes above the conforming loan limit for the county where the property sits.
+In California, that comes up fast because home prices in many counties blow past conforming limits quickly.

-The good news is that a jumbo loan is not some exotic product reserved for the ultra-wealthy.
-It is simply a mortgage that goes above the conforming loan limit for the county where the property sits.
+It's not some exotic product reserved for the ultra-wealthy.
 If you know where the line is, how lenders look at your file, and what changes once you cross into jumbo territory, you can make a much smarter offer.

-What makes a loan “jumbo” in California?
+What Makes a Loan "Jumbo" in California?

-So when buyers ask, “Am I looking at a jumbo loan?” the answer depends on:
+So the answer depends on:

 - The county